 Spread the ice cream into a foil-lined pan and smooth into a flat layer.
 Refreeze ice cream until set firm, at least 2 hours.

 Choose a round cookie cutter just as wide as your cookie, or a bit smaller.
 Cut out rounds of the ice cream and place between two cookies.
-Give a light press to hold everything together and place back into the freezer until set, at least an hour.
+Give a light press to hold everything together and you are ready to go!

 Ice Cream Sandwich Toppings